Columbus, Ohio

 Annual Police Budget

-The Columbus Division of Police serves more residents than the police departments of Denver, Seattle, or Boston—all cities that have moved toward full encryption.
-Yet Columbus proved that a major urban department can maintain transparency while addressing legitimate tactical concerns.
+The Columbus Division of Police serves more residents than the departments in Denver, Seattle, or Boston—all of which have moved toward full encryption.
+Columbus has kept routine dispatch open anyway.

 May 2020 tested Columbus like never before.
 What began as peaceful demonstrations near the Ohio Statehouse in solidarity with nationwide protests against George Floyd's murder turned violent when police and protesters clashed on May 28, 2020.